 Kenzo served on his firm’s executive committee, teaches at the National Institute for Trial Advocacy and served as the first-ever general counsel for the National Asian Pacific American Bar Association.
-He dedicates significant time to pro bono work, including representing clients with constitutional claims for sufficient resources in public schools and successfully representing African refugees seeking asylum.
+He dedicates significant time to pro bono work, and serves as Pro Bono Partner for his firm.

 Kenzo and his family are avid travelers and keep a map in the kids’ playroom so that they can plan and track their adventures together.